Immunization Policy & Financing

 Where We Work

-All of the SIF Program’s 22 countries fall in this set.
+All of the 22 countries Sabin has worked with fall in this set.
 In each, sustainability solutions are being conceptualized, implemented, or systematized.
-Working in 12 African, six Asian and four Eastern European countries, the SIF Program forges links across the countries, encouraging coordination and healthy competition among them.
+Having worked in 12 African, six Asian and four Eastern European countries, the SIF Program forges links across countries, encouraging coordination and healthy competition among them.

-Six Senior Program Officers (SPOs) located in field offices across the SIF Program regions work with counterparts in government ministries and parliaments, subnational decision makers, and the private sector to develop innovative sustainability solutions.
+Four Field Officers located across the SIF Program regions work with counterparts in government ministries and parliaments, subnational decision makers, and the private sector to develop innovative sustainability solutions.